kube-logging/kube-logging.github.io/content/docs/whats-new/_index.md

 - You can [disable mounting the `/var/log` volume]({{< relref "/docs/configuration/crds/v1beta1/fluentbit_types.md#fluentbitspec-disablevarlog" >}}) in Fluent Bit.
 This is useful when you're not permitted to mount host volumes, and collect host logs some other way.
 - Initial basic implementation of the upcoming [AxoSyslog custom resource]({{< relref "/docs/configuration/crds/v1beta1/axosyslog_types.md" >}}).

+### Upcoming deprecations and breaking changes

+We are planning on deprecating the following components in the next major release.
+These breaking changes will be part of version 6.0.0 (scheduled for July 14), while 5.4.0 remains officially supported until October 6.
+(If needed, patch releases from community contributions for version 5.4.0 will be supported even after 6th of October.)

+#### NodeAgent CRD and inline NodeAgents in the Logging resource

+[NodeAgents]({{< relref "/docs/configuration/crds/v1beta1/node_agent_types.md" >}}) were an attempt to generalize log agents configuration, but it never got out PoC status, with the main feature of running Fluent Bit on Windows hosts.
+The code hasn't been updated recently, and the original FluentbitSpec (in the Logging resource and in the separate FluentbitAgent resource) and the features behind it have significantly diverged.

+Last year we've introduced [Telemetry Controller](https://github.com/kube-logging/telemetry-controller) as a replacement for the NodeAgent and FluentbitAgent resources, with additional multi-tenant capabilities and more flexible agent-side log selection.

+- If you're using NodeAgent on Windows, get in touch with us (the Logging operator maintainers) over the [community channels]({{< relref "/docs/community.md" >}}), so we can help you find a viable path forward using the Telemetry Controller.
+- Non-windows users should either migrate to [FluentbitAgent]({{< relref "/docs/configuration/crds/v1beta1/fluentbit_types.md" >}}), or to the [Telemetry Controller](https://github.com/kube-logging/telemetry-controller).
+In case you need help with either case, [feel free to contact us]({{< relref "/docs/community.md" >}}).

+#### hostTailer in the Helm chart

+Configuring a hostTailer in the [Logging operator Helm chart](https://github.com/kube-logging/logging-operator/tree/master/charts/logging-operator) is deprecated in favor of using hostTailers.
+Migrate your hostTailer configuration like this:

+- Old configuration:

+    ```yaml
+      hostTailer:
+        # -- HostTailer
+        enabled: false
+        # -- name of HostTailer
+        name: hosttailer
+        image:
+          # -- repository of eventTailer image
+          repository:
+          # -- tag of eventTailer image
+          tag:
+          # -- pullPolicy of eventTailer image
+          pullPolicy:
+          # -- imagePullSecrets of eventTailer image
+          imagePullSecrets: []
+        # -- workloadMetaOverrides of HostTailer
+        workloadMetaOverrides:
+        # -- workloadOverrides of HostTailer
+        workloadOverrides:
+        # -- configure fileTailers of HostTailer
+        # example:
+        #   - name: sample-file
+        #     path: /var/log/sample-file
+        #     disabled: false
+        #     buffer_max_size:
+        #     buffer_chunk_size:
+        #     skip_long_lines:
+        #     read_from_head: false
+        #     containerOverrides:
+        #     image:
+        fileTailers: []
+        # -- configure systemdTailers of HostTailer
+        # example:
+        #   - name: system-sample
+        #     disabled: false
+        #     systemdFilter: kubelet.service
+        #     maxEntries: 20
+        #     containerOverrides:
+        #     image:
+        systemdTailers: **[]**
+    ```

+- The new configuration will be similar to this:

+    ```yaml
+      hostTailers:
+        # -- Enable all hostTailers
+        enabled: false
+        # -- List of hostTailers configurations
+        instances: []
+        # - name: hosttailer
+          # -- Enable hostTailer
+          # enabled: true
+          # image:
+            # -- repository of eventTailer image
+            # repository:
+            # -- tag of eventTailer image
+            # tag:
+            # -- pullPolicy of eventTailer image
+            # pullPolicy:
+            # -- imagePullSecrets of eventTailer image
+            # imagePullSecrets: []
+          # -- workloadMetaOverrides of HostTailer
+          # workloadMetaOverrides: {}
+          # -- workloadOverrides of HostTailer
+          # workloadOverrides: {}
+          # -- configure fileTailers of HostTailer
+          # fileTailers:
+          # - name: sample-file
+          #   path: /var/log/sample-file
+          #   disabled: false
+          #   buffer_max_size:
+          #   buffer_chunk_size:
+          #   skip_long_lines:
+          #   read_from_head: false
+          #   containerOverrides:
+          #   image:
+          # -- configure systemdTailers of HostTailer
+          # systemdTailers:
+          # - name: system-sample
+          #   disabled: false
+          #   systemdFilter: kubelet.service
+          #   maxEntries: 20
+          #   containerOverrides:
+          #   image:
+    ```

 ## Version 5.3

 The following are the highlights and main changes of Logging operator 5.3.
 For a complete list of changes and bugfixes, see the [Logging operator 5.3 releases page](https://github.com/kube-logging/logging-operator/releases/tag/5.3.0).